dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_sapi_rest.rst

 Format Your Problem for the Selected Solver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Typically you map (:std:doc:`minor-embed <oceandocs:concepts/embedding>`) your
+Typically you map (:term:`minor-embed`) your variables to a QPU's qubits using a
-variables to a QPU's qubits using a heuristic tool such as
+heuristic tool such as :ref:`minorminor <index_minorminer>`.
-:std:doc:`minorminor <oceandocs:docs_minorminer/source/sdk_index>`.
 This example
 is simple enough to just select the first coupler and the two qubits it couples.

 .. doctest:: rest_live